cloudcodger/proxmox_client/roles/cloud_init/README.md

 `cloud_init`
 ============

-A role to create two distinct sets of identically configured (per group) Proxmox virtual machines using the [Cloud-Init Support](https://pve.proxmox.com/wiki/Cloud-Init_Support) provided in [Proxmox VE](https://pve.proxmox.com/wiki/Main_Page).
+Create PVE VMs using the [Cloud-Init Support](https://pve.proxmox.com/wiki/Cloud-Init_Support) provided in [Proxmox VE](https://pve.proxmox.com/wiki/Main_Page).

+By default, if no variables are set, calling this role will not create any VMs.

+There are three primary use cases for this role.

+1. Create two sets of VMs using all `cloud_init_construct_*` variables.
+    - For k8s.
+    - Any group of VMs that have two distinct roles.
+For example, one VM as the primary DNS server (using `ctrl` variables) with small CPU and memory sizes and three secondary DNS servers (using `work` variables) that have different size requirements.
+2. Create a set of [identical VMs](#sequencial-vms) using `cloud_init_construct_*` variables.
+    - Any group of VMs with a name prefix follow by a sequence number.
+3. Create [individually defined](#individually-defined) VMs using the `cloud_init_vms` variable.
+    - A single VM.
+    - A group of related VMs with different names and/or requirements.

+A combination of using both `cloud_init_construct_*` and `cloud_init_vms` is allowed, but discouraged and not recommended.
+Using both at the same time makes it difficult for others to follow what is being created.
+To avoid complexity and confusion, it is recommended to use either the `cloud_init_vms` _or_ the `cloud_init_construct_*` settings and not both.

+### k8s

-This role is designed to support the creation of two different groups of VMs as often desired for use with Kubernetes (k8s).
+This role was originally designed to support the creation of two different groups of VMs as often desired for use with Kubernetes (k8s).
 One group for use as k8s control (`ctrl`) nodes and another group for k8s worker (`work`) nodes.

-Although these groups were designed specifically for creating VMs to be used with k8s, they are not limited to this use.
-You could use this for any group of VMs that have two distinct roles for specific systems.
-For example, one VM as the primary DNS server (using `ctrl` variables) with small CPU and memory sizes and three secondary DNS servers (using `work` variables) that have different size requirements.

 Each group can have different values for the following items: